By Tim Lambert

 During the Second World War Liverpool was a target as it was, obviously, an important port.
 Some 3,875 people died in Merseyside and more than 10,000 houses were destroyed.
 Many more people were seriously injured and many more houses were damaged.

 One consequence of Liverpool’s social problems was the Toxteth riots of 1981.
 In the last years of the 20th century, there were some hopeful signs.
-Liverpool remains a very important port.
-Because of its position in the Northwest, it is the main port for trading with North America.
+Liverpool remained an important port.
+Because of its position in the Northwest, it was the main port for trading with North America.
 In the 1980s Albert Dock was redeveloped and turned into an area of bars, shops, and restaurants.

 From the 1980s Liverpool promoted tourism using its heritage as an attraction.
 Merseyside Maritime Museum opened in 1980.
-The Tate Gallery of Modern Art opened in 1988.
-The Museum of Liverpool Life opened in 1993.
-A Custom and Excise Museum opened in 1994.
+The Liverpool opened in 1988.
+The Museum of Liverpool opened in 1993.
+Border Force National Museum opened in 1994.
 A Conservation Centre opened in Queens Square in 1996.
 Also in 1996, the Institute For Performing Arts opened.